superdev730/STAK-Sync/replit.md

 STAK Sync is a professional networking platform for the STAK ecosystem, designed to connect venture capitalists, startup founders, and industry leaders using AI-powered matching algorithms.
 It aims to facilitate meaningful professional relationships through intelligent matchmaking, real-time messaging, meeting coordination, and comprehensive analytics within STAK's curated network.
 The platform offers features like AI social media integration for profile enhancement, consumer-friendly error messages, real-time user management updates, and a streamlined connection request UI.
 It also integrates a sales tax system and features for live event management and user import from the STAK Reception App.
 The project's vision is to leverage AI to "Find Sync, Cut the Noise" and emphasize that "Ecosystems are more valuable than products" within a luxury real estate aesthetic.

 ## Recent Major Updates (January 2025)
+- **LATEST**: Identified critical branding and color coordination issues across the application
+- Created comprehensive analysis and implementation plan for brand consistency (see Instructions.md)
+- Found color definition conflicts between index.css and tailwind.config.ts causing visual inconsistencies
+- Documented contrast issues where light text appears on white/light backgrounds in dashboard
+- **Previous Updates**:
-- **LATEST**: Enhanced AI Profile Builder with spell-checking, grammar perfection, and smart networking goal suggestions
+- Enhanced AI Profile Builder with spell-checking, grammar perfection, and smart networking goal suggestions
 - Added role-based networking goal suggestions: Founders get funding/mentor/talent options, VCs get LP/deal flow options
 - Implemented one-click networking goal selection with 3-5 personalized suggestions based on user's role
 - Enhanced AI prompts to ensure perfect spelling, grammar, and professional language throughout profiles